cvra/cvra.github.io/technologies/io_board.md

 ---
 layout: page
-title: CAN IO Board
+title: IO Board
 ---

 <div class="row">
 <div class="large-6 columns">
     <p>
-    The CAN IO board is a small board that allows us to expose a bunch of GPIOs (analog and digital) and some common communication buses (I²C and SPI) over CAN.
+    The IO board is a small board that allows us to expose a bunch of GPIOs (analog and digital) and some common communication buses (I²C and SPI) over CAN.
     </p>
     <h1>Contents</h1>
     <p>